 Both English language papers set by the AQA examination board have had the same format for a number of years and we have no reason to believe that they'll be changing it any time soon.
-The first four questions are based on a passage of text (a piece of fiction in the first paper, a fact-based passage in the second), and question 5 is creative writing based on either a picture or some written prompt.
+The first four questions are based on one of the following:

-The first four questions always follow the same format.
+The first four questions always follow the same basic format (with very rare variations).

 There's not much that we can say about this question, other than it's worth noting the strategy in the second of these two options if you want to change your mind.
 You will (I assume) be sitting a paper-based exam and you select the four true statements by colouring in ovals using a pencil.
 The paper gives a standard set of instructions if you want to change an answer that you have coloured in, and I suggest that you become familiar with this list before sitting the exam so you don't have to waste time reading them when the clock is ticking.